dEhiN/CourseraCourse--IntroductionToGitAndGitHub--PushLocalCommitsToGitHub/README.md

-# CourseraProgram--GoogleITAutomation--exercise_fork
+# CourseraProgram--GoogleITAutomation--assignment_forkrepo

-A forked copy of the repo below for an exercise for the _Google IT Automation with Python program_ on Coursera.
+A forked copy of the repo below created for the _Google IT Automation with Python_ program on Coursera.

 ### Google IT Automation with Python Professional Certificate - Practice files